kesh-lang/kesh/examples.md

 (b2, a2): (a1, b1)  -- value swapping with tuples
 ```

-Including when used as part of a function signature.
+Including when used as part of a function signature (complex example).

 ```lua
 open: (